The Guide to Commuting in Fiji© FijiPocketGuide.com

 Public Buses, Express Buses and Carriers

 Fiji’s main commuting routes are on the roads of Viti Levu and Vanua Levu.
 Public transport comes in the form of two different types of buses, as well as locally-run carriers and minivans.
+For typical prices for bus travel in Fiji, see How Much Does it Cost to Travel Fiji by Bus?

 Public Buses

 A cheap way to get around a city or from the city to a rural area, public buses provide a real “local” experience.
-Public buses are usually in buses that have seen quite a few years and have tarps as windows, rather than glass.
-They are available on the islands of Viti Levu, Vanua Levu, Taveuni and Ovalau, although the latter two just have buses running twice a day along with the school run.
+Public buses are usually in buses that have seen quite a few years and have tarps as windows rather than glass.
+They are available on the islands of Viti Levu, Vanua Levu, Taveuni and Ovalau, although the latter two just have buses running twice/thrice a day along with the school run.

-Public buses in Fiji run on a rough schedule, which you can often see up-to-date timetables at bus stops in the major towns and cities.
+Public buses in Fiji run on a rough schedule, and you can often see up-to-date timetables at bus stops in the major towns and cities.
 In rural areas, it’s best to ask a local where to wait for the bus.

-While public buses are a good way to get around a city or short distances between neighbouring towns, they provide a pretty lengthy trip if traveller, say from Nadi to Suva.
+While public buses are a good way to get around a city or short distances between neighbouring towns, they provide a pretty lengthy trip if travelling, say from Nadi to Suva.
 The express buses are best for longer trips.

 Express Buses